csiems/SomePlaygrounds/README.md

 ## Installation

-* Import the latest JAR from 'Releases' tab: [https://github.com/csiems/SomePlaygrounds/releases] and add a dependency.
+* Import the latest JAR from 'Releases' tab: [https://github.com/csiems/SomePlaygrounds/releases] and add as a dependency to your project.

 ## Using the SomePlaygrounds library